jollivetc/debugJS/README.md

 # debugJS
-Code to show JS debug technique at Devoxx
+Code to show JS debug technics at Devoxx